 What If You Don't Qualify for a Pell Grant?

-What if you're above the Pell Grant income limits?
-There's not much you can do to change your family's financial situation, which is the main factor taken into consideration when you apply for a Pell Grant via the FAFSA.
+If you're above the Pell Grant income limits, there's not much you can do to change your family's financial situation, which is the main criterion used when you apply for a Pell Grant.

-There are certain factors under your control that may affect your eligibility.
+There are certain factors under your control that might affect your eligibility.
 Here are some potential eligibility issues and solutions:

 - If you don't have a high school diploma but would like to attend college, you can get a GED to meet federal financial aid requirements.

 - Make sure you apply to and enroll in colleges or vocational programs that participate in the Pell Grant program.
-If you're unsure, you can check with that school's financial aid office.
+If you're unsure whether a school is involved in the program, you can check with that school's financial aid office.

 - If you're not eligible for financial aid because you're in default on a federal student loan, focus on paying back that debt before applying for more federal aid.

-Currently, the maximum Pell Grant award is $6195.
-Once you receive your Pell Grant, you don't need to pay it back, unless you drop out of school or change from full-time to part-time student status, in which case you'll need to repay all or part of your Pell Grant.
+Currently, the maximum Pell Grant award is $6,195.
+Once you receive a Pell Grant, you don't need to pay it back, unless you drop out of school or change from full-time to part-time student status, in which case you'll need to repay all or part of your Pell Grant.

-If you're already looking at how to get a Pell Grant, you may already know about the program; if not, you can read about everything you need to know in our Pell Grant guide.
+If you're already looking at how to get a Pell Grant, you might already know about the program.
+If not, you can read about everything you need to know in our in-depth Pell Grant guide.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: